pundit-community/pundit-matchers/README.md

 ## Testing Resolved Scopes

-Another common scenario is to authorise particular records to be returned in a collection, based on the particular properties of the record.
+Another common scenario is to authorise particular records to be returned in a collection, based on particular properties of candidate records for that collection.
 To test for this you don't need to use any matchers.
 Instead, you can test for the inclusion or exclusion of a record in the resolved scope by using the `let` keyword to create a resolved scope based on the current user and record objects used by a `Policy::Scope` class.

 For example, to test that visitors can only view published articles in a resolved scope you could write your policy spec as follows: